The Infinity Laplacian eigenvalue problem: reformulation and a numerical scheme: Numerical method

-as $dx_i,\,d\theta_i\to 0$.
-The scheme defined on $\Omega$ is consistent if the above limit holds uniformly for all $x\in\Omega.$ \item \emph{stable} if there exists a solution $u$ of $\hat{F}[u]=0$ which is uniformly bounded independently of the grid. \end{itemize} \end{definition} The following theorem gives a convergence criterium for degenerate elliptic schemes.
-It is a straightforward generalization of the classical Barles-Souganidis theorem to the case where the equation does not admit a comparison principle. \begin{theorem}[Barles-Souganidis \cite{barles1991convergence}] If the grid function is degenerate elliptic, consistent, and stable according to \cref{def:deg_elliptic_scheme}, then (up to a subsequence) its solutions converge locally uniformly to a viscosity solution of \cref{eq:elliptic_general} as $dx_i,\,d\theta_i\to 0$. \end{theorem}
+\end{itemize} \end{definition} The following proposition gives a convergence criterium for degenerate elliptic schemes.
+It is a straightforward generalization of the classical Barles--Souganidis theorem \cite{barles1991convergence} to the case where the equation does not admit a comparison principle or unique solutions, see also \cite{calder2018lecture}.
+The proposition shows that any continuous cluster point of a sequence of solutions of \labelcref{eq:discrete_solution} solves \labelcref{eq:elliptic_general}. \begin{proposition} Assume that the grid function $\hat{F}$ is degenerate elliptic and consistent according to \cref{def:deg_elliptic_scheme}, and let $\hat u_K:V\to\R$ solve \labelcref{eq:discrete_solution}.
+Define the function $u_K:=\hat u_K\circ \pi_K$.
+If $dx_M,\,dx_N,\,d\theta_M\to 0$ as $K\to\infty$ and a subsequence of $u_K$ converges uniformly to a continuous function $u:\overline{\Omega}\to\R$ then $u$ is a viscosity solution of \labelcref{eq:elliptic_general}. \end{proposition} \begin{proof} We only show the subsolution property since showing the supersolution property works analogously.